hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

   "additionalMetadata" : [ md1, md2, md3 ]
 }
 ```
-There can be 1 or more metadata items (md1, md2, md3, etc above) in the list, and the keywords for these objects is as follows:
+There can be one or more metadata objects (md1, md2, md3, etc above) in the list, and the keywords for these objects are as follows:

 | keyword             | type             | description                                                     |
 |-----------------|-------------|--------------------------------------------|